PeteJames21/alx-low_level_programming/0x14-bit_manipulation/README.md

 ## 2-get_bit.c
 Write a function that returns the value of a bit at a given index.
 - Return `-1` if an error occured

+## 3-set_bit.c
+Write a function that sets the value of a bit to 1 at a given index.
+- Returns: `1` if it worked, or `-1` if an error occurred